 Individual Support Plan (ISP): all students who have registered with the Wellbeing Team and provided evidence of their disability, long term medical condition or specific learning difficulty will be provided with an ISP.
 The ISP summarises the support requirements for an individual student; the ISP applies from the point it is issued and cannot be applied retrospectively.
-See uwl.ac.uk/current-students/disability-support
+See uwk.current-students/disability-support

-Integrated Masters: a four-year degree that combines an undergraduate bachelor's degree course with an extra year at master's level.
+Integrated Masters: a four-year degree that combines an undergraduate bachelor's degree course with an extra year at Masters level.